Promotion Extended: Boost ROI and save 30% on subscription plans for 3 months and 20% on SMS*!

 If you’re looking for ideas on how to make your emails beautiful, check out this blog.

-There are several ways of optimising deliverability and avoiding the junk email folder.
-In 2020 if you don’t start employing SPF and domain validation, DKIM and DMARC, you run the risk of your perfectly tailored messages being rejected by the recipient email server.
+There are several different methods of optimising deliverability and ensuring that your transactional email doesn’t end up in the recipient’s junk folder.
+If your business does not begin employing the use of SPF and domain validation, DKIM and DMARC, you may run the risk of perfectly designed and customised messages being rejected by the recipient email server.

 If you need any help getting your transactional messaging right, why not get in touch with Cumulo9.